-Rifampicin is one of the most important antituberculosis (anti-TB) antibiotics; it exerts its bactericidal activity by inhibiting the early steps of gene transcription by binding to the ß -subunit of RNA polymerase (rpo β) encoded by the rpo β gene6.
-The control of TB has been impeded by the emergence of drug-resistant M. tuberculosis strains7.
-The problem of TB has been compounded by the emergence of multidrug resistance M. tuberculosis and Human Immunodeficiency Virus (HIV).
-The development of resistance to rifampicin is due to mutations in a welldefined 81 base pair (bp) (27 codons) central region of the gene that encodes the Î2-subunit of RNA polymerase (rpo B).
-More than 96% of the rifampicinresistant strains contain a mutation in this 81 bp region of rpo B, thus facilitating a straight forward approach to detecting rifampicin resistance and/or MDR rapidly8.
-Despite low sensitivity in detection of M. tuberculosis, acid-fast sputum smear remains the main diagnostic method in most countries, especially in resourcelimited settings.
-In HIV infected patients with pulmonary TB, 24-61% have acid-fast negative sputum smear.
-In 2011, WHO advice the wide use of Xpert M. tuberculosis/Rifampicin assay, a fully automated diagnostic molecular test using real-time polymerase chain reaction (PCR) technology to simultaneously M. Tuberculosis and rifampicin resistance mutations in the (rpo B) gene9.
-Xpert M. tuberculosis/Rifampicin is an automated polymerase chain reaction (PCR) test (molecular test) utilizing the GeneXpert® platform^{9,10}.
-Xpert® MTB/RIF is a single test that can detect both M. tuberculosis complex and rifampicin resistance within two hours after starting the test, with minimal hands-on technical time.
-The Xpert MTB/RIF limit of detection, "the lowest number of colony forming units per sample that can be reproducibly distinguished from negative samples with 95% confidence"11, is five genome copies of purified DNA per reaction or 131 colony forming units per ml in M. tuberculosis spiked sputum10.
+Rifampicin is one of the most important anti-tuberculosis (anti-TB) antibiotics; it exerts its bactericidal activity by inhibiting the early steps of gene transcription by binding to the β -subunit of RNA polymerase (rpo β) encoded by the rpo β gene6.
+The control of TB has been impeded by the emergence of drug-resistant Mycobacterium tuberculosis strains7.
+The problem of TB has been compounded by the emergence of multi-drug resistance Mycobacterium tuberculosis and Human Immunodeficiency Virus (HIV).
+The development of resistance to rifampic in is due to mutations in a well-defined 81 base pair (bp) (27 codons) central region of the gene that encodes the \hat{I}^2 -subunit of RNA polymerase (rpo β).
+More than 96% of the rifampicin-resistant strains contain a mutation in this 81 bp region of rpo B, thus facilitating a straight forward approach to detecting rifampicin resistance and/or MDR rapidly8.
+Despite low sensitivity in detection of Mycobacterium tuberculosis, acid-fast sputum smear remains the main diagnostic method in most countries, especially in resource-limited settings.
+In HIV infected patients with pulmonary TB, 24- 61% have acid-fast negative sputum smear.
+In 2011, WHO advice the wide use of Xpert Mycobacterium tuberculosis /Rifampicin assay, a fully automated diagnostic molecular test using real-time polymerase chain reaction (PCR) technology to simultaneously detect Mycobacterium.
+Tuberculosis and rifampicin resistance mutations in the (rpo B) gene9.
+Xpert Mycobacterium tuberculosis /Rifampicin is an automated polymerase chain reaction (PCR) test (molecular test) utilizing the GeneXpert[®] platform^{9,10}.
+Xpert[®] MTB/RIF is a single test that can detect both Mycobacterium tuberculosis complex and rifampicin resistance within two hours after starting the test, with minimal hands-on technical time.
+The Xpert MTB/RIF limit of detection, "the lowest number of colony forming units per sample that can be reproducibly distinguished from negative samples with 95% confidence" 11, is five genome copies of purified DNA per reaction or 131 colony forming units per mL in Mycobacterium tuberculosis spiked sputum10.
 In comparison, identification of TB bacilli by microscopic examination requires at least 10,000 bacilli per ml of sputum12.
+Xpert MTB/RIF detects both live and dead bacteria 13.

-Xpert MTB/RIF detects both live and dead bacteria13.
 The first nationwide prevalence survey on resistance to the four major anti-tuberculosis drugs in Yemen showed a relatively low prevalence of drug-resistant cases, but a high prevalence of multidrug resistance among new cases14.
-The current study aims were to determine prevalence of true RIF's mono-resistance, using the gold standard of molecular assays comparing with culture based phenotypic drug susceptibility testing (DST), and determine the associated risk factors of contracting RF gene among Yemeni TB patients.
+The current study aim's was to determine prevalence of true RIF's monoresistance, using the gold standard of molecular assays comparing with culture based phenotypic drug susceptibility testing (DST), and determine the associated risk factors of contracting RF gene among Yemeni TB patients.